 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-Call your doctor if any of these occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteCough, shortness of breath, chest painIncreased abdominal painPain that you cannot control with the medications you have been givenBlood in the stoolPersistent nausea and/or vomitingBloating and gas that persist for more than a monthPain and/or swelling in your feet, calves, or legsDark urine, light stools, or yellowing of the skin or eyes
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteCough, shortness of breath, chest painIncreased abdominal painPain that you cannot control with the medications you have been givenBlood in the stoolPersistent nausea and/or vomitingBloating and gas that persist for more than a monthPain and/or swelling in your feet, calves, or legsDark urine, light stools, or yellowing of the skin or eyes

 If you think you have an emergency, call for medical help right away.